Tuesday, April 18, 2023

 Our awesome finish carpenter, Kelsom, came up with some rigging and harnesses to keep everyone safe as they work on installing the gable arches.

 We finally got the brick filled in over the front door.
-It was very tricky because the arch didn't get centered properly over the door so we have to try and camouflage the offset.
+It was very tricky because the barrel arch didn't get centered properly over the door so we have to try and camouflage the offset.
 It will be less noticeable once it is painted.
 Don't mind the Halloween decorations.

 The wood details are starting to go in on the porch gable.
 My nephew, Kolby, who is an excellent wood turner, is currently making the ball finials for all the wood details on both the twin gables and the porch gable.
 Once he finishes those, they will get installed